PDAL/PDAL/doc/apps/pipeline.rst

 ::

-    --input, -i               input file name
-    --pipeline-serialization  Output file for pipeline serialization
+  --input, -i               Input filename --pipeline-serialization  Output file for pipeline serialization --validate                Validate the pipeline (including serialization),
-    --validate                Validate the pipeline (including serialization), but do not write points
+      but do not write points
-    --progress                Name of file or FIFO to which stages should write progress information.
+  --progress                Name of file or FIFO to which stages should write
+      progress information.
 The file/FIFO must exist.
 PDAL will not create the progress file.
-    --stdin, -s               Read pipeline from standard input --metadata                Name of file to which metadata should be written.
+  --stdin, -s               Read pipeline from standard input --stream                  Attempt to run pipeline in streaming mode.
+  --metadata                Metadata filename

 Substitutions
 ................................................................................

-The ``pipeline`` command can accept option substitutions, and they replace existing options that are specified in the input JSON pipeline.
+The ``pipeline`` command can accept command-line option substitutions and they replace existing options that are specified in the input JSON pipeline.
 If multiple stages of the same name exist in the pipeline, `all` stages would be overridden.
 For example, to set the output and input LAS files for a